Ah, the endomorph.

 I'm a big fan of timed circuit training and use it often with my clients and for myself.
 Below is a sample workout that would be ideal for an endomorph who is at the beginner to intermediate stages of fitness proficiency.

-- 25 minutes or less total
+- 25 minutes or less total.
+15 minutes is plenty for a newbie.

 - The goal is to get your heart rate up to 85% of your max for short periods.
 You max HR can be found by the following equation: 220-your age=max heart rate.